QuLk/Linux__tools/README.md

 ### Linux__tools

-The configuration process for tools on Linux/RaspBerry Pi.
+The configuration steps for tools on Linux/RaspBerry Pi.